CreatorOS/solidity-by-example/Learn.md

 Structs can be declared outside of a contract and imported in another contract.

+In the example below, we declare a Todo struct using `struct` keyword with two attributes text and completed.

 ```
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.3;